 Is now a good time to refinance?
 Generally, yes.
-But you first have to consider your own situation.
+But let’s look at the variables.

 Mortgage Refinancing Variables

-There are a number of variables one must consider when determining if and when to refinance:
+There are a number of variables to consider when determining if and when to refinance your mortgage:

-- how much longer do you plan to live in the home?
+- How much longer do you plan to live in the home?
 The longer, the better, from a refi standpoint.

-- how secure is your job (which impacts #1)?
+- How secure is your job (which impacts #1)?
 The more secure, the better, from a refi standpoint.

-- what is your current mortgage rate, and what rate can you refinance at?
+- What is your current mortgage rate, and what refi rate can you get?

 From these variables, you can then determine your refinance break-even point, and if you think you will be able to reach it.